Elvis' Golden Records Volume 3: Background

 Presley's manager, Colonel Tom Parker, envisioned a marketing strategy of alternating soundtrack albums with independent studio recordings, accompanied by singles.
-By mid-1963, Presley's studio albums had struggled while the soundtrack albums had all done brisk business.
-Sessions in late May had failed to produce material cohesive enough for a regular album, those tracks surfacing on singles and pell-mell on soundtracks and the Elvis for Everyone compilation.
-The immediate solution was another compilation of hit singles, the sales numbers proving the success of this interim strategy.
+During this time, his two biggest selling albums had been soundtracks.
+With all of secular albums from 1960-1963 being very successful peaking in the top four.
+Sessions in late May of 63, had produced enough material for an album; however, RCA and Colonel Parker knew a guaranteed big seller would be another entry in the gold record series.
+Also, two of the 12 songs had been used for his latest single release and there was not enough new material for a studio album (Colonel Parker normally wouldn't allow single releases to be album tracks) The immediate solution was another compilation of hit singles, the sales numbers proving the success of this interim strategy.

 Content

 Golden Records Volume 3 comprises eight Top Five A-sides along with four b-sides which also made the Top 40, "Fame and Fortune", "I Gotta Know", "Little Sister", and "Anything That's Part of You".
 Five A-Sides, "Stuck on You", "It's Now or Never", "Are You Lonesome Tonight?", "Surrender", and "Good Luck Charm" went to #1.
 "It's Now or Never" had been adapted from the 1898 Neapolitan song "'O sole mio," and "Are You Lonesome Tonight", a ballad from 1926, had been a rare request from Parker to Presley for Parker's wife.
 As with the other titles in the series, all singles in this compilation are certified by the RIAA as attaining gold status with sales of at least 500,000 copies.

 Original recordings produced by Steve Sholes, Joseph Lilley, Chet Atkins, Urban Thielmann, Jeff Alexander, and Hans J. Salter.